Robb-ED/Gentianella-calcis-thesis/Chapter 2/README.md

 Various approaches were then used to explore patterns of genetic diversity and population connectivity in the SNP data.

 ## 5: *TreeMix* for *OptM*
 This script randomly subsamples data from the *TreeMix* input file created previously to create new input files that contain random 80% subsets of the original.
-These are then used to run *TreeMix*.
-This process allows the calculation of the optimal number of migration edges in *OptM*.
+These were then used to run [TreeMix](https://bitbucket.org/nygcresearch/treemix/wiki/Home).
+Once complete, these output files were zipped and used to calculate the optimal number of migration edges in [OptM](https://rfitak.shinyapps.io/OptM/).